Franchising: Europe

 The European Franchising Federation's Code of Ethics has been adopted by seventeen national franchise associations.
 However this has no legal force and enforcement by the national associations is neither uniform of rigorous.
-Commentators like Dr Mark Abell, in his book "The Law and Regulation of Franchising in the EU" (published in 2013 by Edward Elgar, ISBN 978 1 78195 2207) consider this lack of uniformity to be one of the greatest barriers to franchising realising its potential in the EU.
+Commentators like Dr Mark Abell, in his book The Law and Regulation of Franchising in the EU (published in 2013 by Edward Elgar, ISBN 978 1 78195 2207) consider this lack of uniformity to be one of the greatest barriers to franchising realising its potential in the EU.

 When adopting a European strategy, it is important that a franchisor takes expert legal advice.
-Most often one of the principal tasks in Europe is to find retail space, which is not so significant a factor in the USA.
+Most often one of the principal tasks in Europe is to find retail space, which is not so significant a factor in the US.
 This is where the franchise broker, or the master franchisor, plays an important role.
 Cultural factors are also relevant, as local populations tend to be heterogeneous.

 France

 France is one of Europe's largest markets.
 Similar to the United States, it has a long history of franchising, dating back to the 1930s.
 Growth came in the 1970s.
 The market is considered difficult for outside franchisors because of cultural characteristics, yet McDonald's and Century 21 are found everywhere.
 There are some 30 U.S. firms involved in franchising in France.

 There are no government agencies regulating franchises.
 The Loi Doubin Law of 1989 was the first European franchise disclosure law.
 Combined with Decree No. 91-337, it regulates disclosure, although the decree also applies to any person who provides to another person a corporate name, trademark or trade name or other business arrangements.
 The law applies to "exclusive or quasi-exclusive territory".
 The disclosure document must be delivered at least 20 days before the execution of the agreement or any payments are made.

 The specific and important disclosures to be made are: